-- 13. To provide general management and leadership within the FET Sub Programme. - 14.
-To render an administrative and logistical support service to the FET Sub Programme with regard to general administration, human resource provision, transport, inventory, student administration, etc.
+- 13. To provide general management and leadership within the FET sub programme. - 14.
+To render an administrative and logistical support service to the FET sub programme with regard to general administration, human resource provision, transport, inventory,

-- 15. To provide hostel accommodation to FET-students at Elsenburg campus and selected training localities in the province. - 16.
+- student administration, etc. - 15.
+To provide hostel accommodation to FET-students at Elsenburg campus and selected training localities in the province. - 16.
 To expand the training capacity of the Cape Institute for Agricultural Training to accommodate an increased intake of students. - 17.
-To identify and prioritise training needs of the selected target groups - 18.
-To develop and present suitable and needs driven training programmes and modules. - 19.
-To ensure effective monitoring, evaluation and quality assurance of training programmes on FET level - 20.
+To identify and prioritise training needs of the selected target groups. - 18.
+To develop and present suitable and needs driven training programmes, modules and methodologies. - 19.
+To ensure effective monitoring, evaluation and quality assurance of training programmes on FET level. - 20.
 To promote and implement skills development in disadvantaged communities. - 21.
 To decentralise FET and enhance accessibility of training programmes and modules. - 22.
-To facilitate adequate funding for training of LRAD-beneficiaries.
+To facilitate adequate funding for training of LRAD beneficiaries. - 23.
+To build the capacity of training and support staff - 24.
+To promote co-operation with FET training institutions on local, national and international level.